-Here at WINMAR, we specialize in insurance restoration.
+WINMAR we do all general contracting services, however, we are particularly well known for specializing in insurance restoration.
 Dealing with insurance companies is what we do every day.
 We know the process inside and out.
 However, more times than not, this is the homeowner’s first insurance claim ever – they have never been through it and don’t know what to expect.

 Upon experiencing water damage, fire damage or any other type of property damage to your home, you will call your broker to inform them of what happened.

 Your insurance company will then assign an Adjuster.
 This can take minutes or several hours, depending on the severity of the claim.
-In extreme cases this can even take a day or more.
+In extreme cases, this can even take a day or more.

 What can I do in the meantime?

 If your home requires immediate attention (i.e. there is water in your basement) feel free to call a trusted restoration company (WINMAR) to get started on what the insurance world calls “loss mitigation” or, simply put, cleaning up to prevent further damages.

 3) Your adjuster will contact you to discuss the claim.